catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 I recently acquired another USB Wi-Fi.
 It is [TP-Link TL-WN727N V3](http://en.techinfodepot.shoutwiki.com/wiki/TP-LINK_TL-WN727N_v3) it uses Ralink RT5370 and should be able to handle 150Mbps PHY definietly not the fastest i can get but at 2$ old stock shipped complete in box, that's pretty good deal.
-The reason why i specifically looking for V3 revision is that it uses Ralink chipset which should get AP mode support under OpenWrt [kmod-rt2x00-usb](https://openwrt.org/packages/pkgdata/kmod-rt2x00-usb) since Ralink bought by Mediatek, USB adapter with ralink chipset new in box from established vendor is quite rare.
-Other option might be RT3070/RT3072/RT5372.
+The reason why i specifically looking for V3 revision is that it uses Ralink chipset which should get AP mode support under OpenWrt [kmod-rt2x00-usb](https://openwrt.org/packages/pkgdata/kmod-rt2x00-usb).
+Since Ralink bought by Mediatek, USB adapter with ralink chipset new in box from established vendor is quite rare.
+Other option might be RT3070, RT3072, RT5372.
 <div class="row">
 	<div class="col-sm-3"></div>
 	<div class="col-sm-6">